zac-perry/Greedy-and-Network-Flow-Algorithms/README.md

 3 4 6
 ```

-The first row is the vertex count and then the arc count
-The remaining rows are the arcs: vertex 1, vertex 2, and arc weight
-0 will always be the source vertex, and the vertex with the largest id will always
-be the sink.
+The first row is the vertex count and then the arc count.
+The remaining rows are the arcs: vertex 1, vertex 2, and arc weight 0 will always be the source vertex, and the vertex with the largest id will always be the sink.
 In the above example that makes 0 the source and 4 the sink.

 ### Solution:
 To accomplish this, I started with reading in any input files (accounting for the DIMACS formatting) and creating the graph.
 My approach to creating the graph involves using two specific structs: